metamn/rough-hands/README.md

 The CSS code structure is pretty straightforward.
 Inside the `assets/scss` folder you'll find:

-* `/framework` - S folder containing a custom CSS framework.
+* `/framework` - The folder containing the custom CSS framework.
 * `/pages` - Styles for pages.
 * `/parts` - Styles for all template parts
 * `/themes` - Settings for this current theme.